vmware-samples/euc-samples/UEM-Samples/Utilities and Tools/macOS/Baselines/README.md

 ### Script

 Moving on to the Script section, there is one main script that is versatile in what it can do (i.e. scan, remediate, pull stats, etc.).
 This script is located at `../build/{baseline}/{baseline}_compliance.sh`.
 In order to deploy this with WS1 we will use a pkg we create:
-1. There are many packaging tools out there you can use to accomplish this task, but for my example I will use pkgbuild CLI.
+1. There are many packaging tools out there you can use to accomplish this task, but for this example I will use pkgbuild CLI.
 2. Essentially we want to deploy the script file, `{baseline}_compliance.sh`, to a known location on the device.
-For my example I will use the `private\var\cis` directory (cis referring to the baseline I am deploying in my example).
+In this example we will use the `private\var\cis` directory (cis referring to the baseline).
-3. First I will build the file structure on my Mac to get ready to build the pkg.
-I will place the `{baseline}_compliance.sh` file in the `private\var\cis` directory:
+3. First we build the file structure on your Mac to get ready to build the pkg.
+We will place the `{baseline}_compliance.sh` file in the `private\var\cis` directory:
     - ![image](https://user-images.githubusercontent.com/63124926/175644679-dfec6db9-c2cd-48a9-9294-b9ef29b30ad5.png)
 4. After that we are ready to build the pkg.
-Navigate to the directory, `CIS Baseline` in my case, and execute the following command:
+Navigate to the directory, `CIS Baseline` in this case, and execute the following command:
     - `pkgbuild --install-location / --identifier "com.vmware.cisbaseline" --version "1.0" --root ./payload/ --scripts ./scripts/ ./build/CISbaseline.pkg`
 5. The pkg is dropped into the Build folder where you can grab it and go ahead and parse the pkg with VMware Admin Assistant
 6. Edit the plist file that is created to ensure the 'Name' and 'Version' keys are in line with what you are expecting.